Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Using a CDP to deliver technical documentation to all your customer channels is just the beginning.
 Authoring content to send to the CDP is the second and equally important part.
 That’s where a CCMS comes into play.

-One of the capabilities of a CDP listed above is the ability to ingest content in any format and transform and standardize it.
-However, it does not analyze content sources that contain the same information to identify the most up-to-date version.
+One of the capabilities of a CDP is the ability to ingest content in any format and transform and standardize it.
+However, it doesn’t analyze content sources that contain the same information to identify the most up-to-date version.

 It also doesn’t know if the information is accurate or which source contains the accurate version.
-The content is assumed to be accurate, consistent, and up to date, and when it isn’t, it is the job of the source system to push new versions of the content to the CDP.
+The content is assumed to be accurate, consistent, and up to date—and when it isn’t, it’s the job of the source system to push new versions to the CDP.

-If you want to ensure that the content you are providing your CDP is the right content, you need a CCMS.
+If you want to ensure that the content you’re providing to your CDP is the right content, you need a CCMS.
 A CCMS provides a structured authoring environment that enables you to create your technical content once and reuse it across all your technical and product publications.
-This single-sourcing capability means you can publish consistent content to the CDP no matter where the CDP publishes it.
+This single-sourcing capability means you can publish consistent content to the CDP regardless of where the CDP publishes it.

 Technical documentation teams manage the content in the CCMS and activate publishing processes to push new and updated content to the CDP.
 As long as you keep your content updated in the CCMS, you can always be sure that the content delivered to any CDP delivery channel is accurate and up to date.